j0k3r/php-readability/README.md

 ## Requirements

 By default, this lib will use the [Tidy extension](https://github.com/htacg/tidy-html5) if it's available.
 Tidy is only used to cleanup the given HTML and avoid problems with bad HTML structure, etc ..
+It'll be suggested by Composer.

-Since Composer doesn't support suggestion on PHP extension, I write this suggestion here.
+Also, if you got problem from parsing a content without Tidy installed, please install it and try again.

 ## Usage